ataberk-xyz/ataberk-xyz.github.io/_posts/2019-08-03-hackthebox-fortune-writeup-eng.md

 ![fortune select]({{site.url}}/assets/images/fortune/fortune_select.png)

-At first look, **db** parameter confused my mind.
-I thought there could be SQL Injection in here or something like this.
+At first , **db** parameter confused my mind.
+I thought there could be SQL Injection in here or something like that.
 For this reason, I wasted my 1 hour on it.
-After that, I searched about these database names on Google.
+After that, I searched these database names on Google.
 It led me to a github page about "Fortune Cookie Databases".
 In README page, I saw OpenBSD tool named with **fortune**.
-Finally, name of the machine was looking meaningful to me.
-I installed exact tool and started to working on it.
+Finally, the name of the machine started to make sense.
+I installed the exact tool and started to work on it.

-We are running that tool with argument as db name which I saw on web application.
+We are running that tool with argument as db name which I saw on the web application.

 ```
 fortune zippy